jcvincentliu/Personal-Website/content/about/_index.md

 ## Who I am

 Hi, welcome to Vincent's website.
 I am a community-centered mixed-method crime researcher focusing on the criminal-legal system and its intersection with the K-12.
 As of now, I have been on this path for six years.
-Over this time, I learned a lot, worked a lot, and hopefully have somewhat made some contributions to the improvement of society.
+Over this time, I learned a lot, worked a lot, and hopefully have somewhat made some contributions to a more safe, equal, and just society.
 As a researcher, I am heavily influenced by my early years' volunteering experiences with criminal justice nonprofits in twin cities working with community members, hearing their stories, and advocating for changes.
-During the process, I realized data-driven research could be a weapon in reforms, which made me a data science and public policy student at U Chicago.
+During the process, I realized data-driven research could be a weapon in reforms, which made me a researcher who uses data and story as my blades.

-I am pretty much a 'nerd' who would talk about research with friends as a way to have fun.
-As a naturalist, I love walking by lake or river, or climbing mountains.
-In addition to that, I am also a fan of Chinese/English literature and art history, although I would prefer outdoor walking to indoor museum visiting 10 out of 10 times.
+I am pretty much a 'nerd' who would talk about research with friends as a way for fun.
+As a naturalist, I love visiting new places, taking a walk by a lake or river, or listening to noisy yet vibrant heavy metal music.
+In addition to that, I am also a fan of Chinese/English literature and art history, although I would prefer outdoor walking to indoor museum visiting 8 out of 10 times.

-To conclude, I am a human, a male, a friend, and a researcher.
+To conclude, I am a male human, a friend, and a researcher.
 I dream big and small.

 ## What I am doing